jsheridanwells/LivePolling/README.md

  # OVERVIEW

-The app Live Quiz provides a way for a teacher or a presenter to show content to an audience, solicit responses, and record data from those responses in real time.
+The app LivePolling provides a way for a teacher or a presenter to show content to an audience, solicit responses, and record data from those responses in real time.

  # FEATURES